 3. Cochrone Street warehouse wonders

 The industrial soul of Kincumber - courtesy of its shipbuilding heritage – is showcased in the quirky modern businesses operating from warehouse spaces on Cochrone Street.
-Stop by Looloo's Coffee Warehouse for a fresh brew, coffee beans and one of their incredible, buttery toasties.
+Stop by Looloo's Coffee Warehouse for a fresh brew, coffee beans and one of their incredible, buttery toasties and browse Salmon and Co. pop up floristry store.
 For a healthy kick, grab a nourish bowl from Bowlarama, another hidden local favourite.
 Run by Scott and Elle, this is the Central Coast’s first ‘bowl bar’, with a menu inspired by plant-based ingredients and the island lifestyles of Bali and Hawaii, two of the owners’ favourite places.